rmanivannan/nodejs-mongodb-rest-api/README.md

     - if it is taking more time to setup MongoDB, use online DB(https://mlab.com), there is free plan ☺
  - REST Client Tool (POST Mastor tool - Chrome plugin)

-you are ready to explore this Boilerplate !!!
+You are ready to explore this !!!

 ##Steps to setup this application